This beautiful clip was made for us (for free!) by the terrific Moustache Films team. Please watch and share because ALL children have rights.

 - Going to continue to operate until there is federal legislation to ensure no child is detained in an Australian immigration detention centre (or any such renamed facility) for more than 14 days.

 A not-for-profit community group who seek to increase public awareness by providing accurate information showing what is happening to children inside Australia's immigration detention facilities.
-We hold to account those responsible for the gap between what policy promises and delivers.
+Our primary concern is the protection of children, that they are afforded their basic rights, freedom, healthcare, education and play.
+And that Australia does not have a hand in abusing and damaging children seeking our protection.

 ChilOut is supported by John Connolly & Partners.